JannikBehrens/Travel-Application/README.md

-# Evaluate a News Article with Natural Language Processing
+# Travel Application

-## Udacity Project Number 4
+## Udacity Capstone Project

-This web app takes as input a url to a website (news website, blog etc.) with the text that should be processed.
+This web app takes as input a destination, a start date and a end date.
+It returns (if found) a picture of the loaction based on the first result from a API Call to Pixabay.
+It also shows:

-The app will call the meaningcloud API and return the confidence in the evaluation, the subjectivitiy of the text and the polarity.
+- Current weather, if the start date is today.
+- current weather and weather on start day, if the trip is within a week.
+- weather on startday, if the trip is within the next 16 days(max of forecast).
+- latest forecast, if the trip is in more than 16 days.
+- Length of stay
+- Days to start day

 ## Key Components of this Project

 - Webserver
 - Express
 - Webpack as a build tool
-- API Call (meaningcloud)
+- 3 API Calls (weatherbit, geonames, pixabay)
 - Offline Functionality (workbox plugin)
+- DOM manipulation

 ## Key Commands